How to Choose the Best Laptop for Artists?TIPS

 Core i7 and i9 processors are top-of-the-line and offer the best performance, but they come with a price tag to match.
 Go for these only if you know you have CPU intensive software or want the best gaming performance.

-Nowadays most computers come with quad-core.
+Nowadays most laptops come with quad-core.
 Not many applications utilize quad-cores, but they are good to get if the price difference isn't too much over the dual-core.
 That's because the OS can use assign the processors to OS functions, and some processors to the software, and when there's no sharing of processor, you get better response.

 When it comes to picking a laptop based on its CPU, newer is almost always better.
 Try to avoid buying a laptop with a CPU that's a few generations old.
 Unless you're doing something intensive like video editing, don't worry about buying a chip outside of the midrange.
 The four cores available in the Core i5-1135G7, for example, offer enough performance for almost anyone.